Jeya-03/sql_data_engineering_project/README.md

-# SQL_project
+# SQL_project_data_enginnering
-This is a practical learning project based on my self-study of SQL in MySQL.
+This is a practical learning project based on my self-study of SQL in MySQL as a part of my data engineering basics preparation.
 The SQL commands for this is in __sql_commands__ file
 It demonstrates how to design and query a relational database for a restaurant’s online ordering and booking system, similar to Zomato.
 The work includes schema creation, sample data insertion, and analytical SQL queries for business insights.

 Features: